Biology

 Eugenia Yordán

 By Eugenia Yordán, Natural resources technician.
-February 21, 2023
+Updated: September 13, 2025

 What Are Even-Toed Ungulates?

-Although they may appear to be very different in form and behavior, there are great similarities between cows, giraffes and hippopotamuses.
+Although they may appear to be very different in form and behavior, there are great similarities between cows, giraffes, and hippopotamuses.
 One of the most defining is the fact they are all artiodactyls, otherwise known as even-toed ungulates.
 While we have used these animals as examples, there are more than 220 species of artiodactyl mammals currently living around the world.
 Many of them remain only wild, but there are also examples of domesticated even-toed ungulates.

 thedailyECO invites you to learn more about these beautiful animals by asking what are even-toed ungulates?
 In answering this question, we learn about the characteristics of artiodactyls and see examples of them in nature.